Bitcoin-Factory/ML-Test-Client/README.md

 This script reads boths files, and creates a ML model using the provided parameters and the data at the time-series file.
 It's execution could take several minutes.
 Once finished, a set of results are sent back from the Python script to the Test Client app, which in turn sends via webRTC the results to the Test Server app.
 This app creates a report at Google Sheets with all the consolidated test results provided by all the Test Clients that contributed running the individual tests.

 The Test Client app then wait for 10 seconds and repeat the process again, requesting a new Test Case to test.

+### Scalability

+Since the Test Client and Test Server interact in a p2p way via webRTC, that means that we can run a Test Server at home and get help to process Test Cases from anywhere in the world without the need to pay for cloud servers, and without limits regarding the amount of people that can help.

 ## Pre-Requisites